 When there are fewer platelets than normal, broken blood vessels under the skin (called petechiae) or bruising may be visible.7 However, some people with ITP have no obvious symptoms.8

-One of the biggest concerns for people with ITP is uncontrolled bleeding, which can be either external such as bleeding because of an injury, or internal such as a hemorrhage in the brain.
+One of the biggest concerns for people with ITP is uncontrolled bleeding.
 Sometimes uncontrolled bleeding can be spontaneous, meaning the bleeding can arise without an event or injury occurring.9 The seriousness of uncontrolled bleeding makes ITP a complex condition that should be appropriately managed.

 Facts about platelets and ITP